Opportunity to convert stashed currency into white

 No financier would have agreed to that but the repeated advisories from the Government that persons hoarding money had to face the music compelled him to agree to Sriram’s plan.
 Firstly, his black money would become white and the customer was reliable.

 All that he would lose is the interest.
 That too not more than six months or at the most a year.
 “Unaccounted sum would become official.
 No need to bother about exchanging old currency.
 Above all, it is a great escape for tax related tangles,” he said.
 The only problem in the deal was he would get his money back on installment basis.
 Out of the Rs 1 crore, Sriram decided to clear his debt of Rs.
-50 lakh .
+50 lakh he had borrowed from others earlier.